-For further advice, check out this Very Well Family article.
+For further advice on how to help kids with first day of school anxiety, check out this Very Well Family article.
 They offer lots of advice from designating an ally at the school, to altering their schedule to include more things they enjoy, to reassurance, to fostering friendships so they don’t feel alone, and the list goes on.
 Unfortunately, it’s always possible that none of this will work.
 At that point, what you’re probably dealing with is something else entirely and something that will require you to get outside help.

 Fear or Phobia?

 Fear of school is a very common thing in childhood, but knowing when it is a normal part of growing up and when it is a legitimate phobia requires us to be aware of our child’s typical emotions and behaviors.
 2-5% of schoolchildren have a diagnosable phobia of school.